muratakcs/pl-lex-starter-kit/README.md

 - Takes a file with extension .mrt
 - Has if, while, ...

-- You can run your program giving it to myprog as input:
+- You can run your program by running the makefile and giving it to myprog as input:

+make
 ./myprog < example.mrt